directus-labs/guest-authoring/ecommerce-directus/index.md

 ### Data Model Relationships

 Before setting up Directus, let's understand how the different data models you will set up in Directus are related.
 You need 3 data collections - `categories`, `products`, `orders`.
+A product can only be in one category in this data model.

 ![Diagram of a Data Model Relationship for products, orders and categories](er-diagram.png)

-- `categories` are the different categories of products available in the store and can have multiple `products`.
-- `products` are the different products in the store.
-A product can only be of one `category` and can be ordered from the `orders` collection.
-- `orders` are all the orders made by customers from the application's frontend after successfully making a payment.

 In your Directus project, head to Settings -> Data Model to create these data models with the following fields:

-1. `categories`:
+- `categories`:
    - `id`: the primary field of this collection
    - `name`: A string field for naming categories
    - `description`: A string field for describing the category type

-2. `products`:
+- `products`:
    - `id`: the primary field of this collection
    - `is_available`: A toggle field for a product that indicates if the product is available for purchasing.
    - `name`: A string input field for the product name.